danfishgold/similarweb-playlist/README.md

 ### Sync Options

-This part is currently in a separate branch (`sync-options`) because I didn't have time to properly test it.
-I'm 85% sure it works.
+As mentioned in the UI, I didn't have time to properly test it.
+It mostly works but there are still some issues.

 There are three sync options: